 1. How do I start a blog?

 This is a fairly simple question with a straightforward answer.
 Ask anyone who has ever started a blog, and they will tell you that this is by far the easiest step in blogging.
 For me, it involved choosing a blog name (The Closet Atheist at the time) and clicking on the big, unmissable Get Started button on WordPress.com.
 WordPress (almost) literally holds your hand throughout the blog-building process, and there is nothing technical to it.
-Any WordPress blog can be free, by the way, if you don’t mind a URL ending in .wordpress.blog and a few ads on your site.
+Any WordPress blog can be free, by the way, if you don’t mind a URL ending in .wordpress.com and a few ads on your site.
 My blog started off as theclosetatheist39.wordpress.com (does anyone remember this?) because theclosetatheist.wordpress.com was (and still is) reserved.
 But oh, how far we’ve come!

 2. How do I start an anonymous blog as a closeted atheist?